Fiona Doyle

-Fiona Doyle (born 4 October 1991) is an Irish swimmer.
+Fiona Doyle (born 4 October 1991) is a former Irish competitive swimmer.
 She represented Ireland in the 2016 Rio Olympics swimming in the 100M and 200M Breaststroke.
 In 2013, she competed in the 100m event at the World Aquatics Championships in Barcelona where she finished eleventh overall.

 She won a silver medal in the 100 m breaststroke at the 2013 Summer Universiade.

 In recognition of her achievements she was awarded Swim Alberta Female International Swimmer of the Year 2012/2013, University of Calgary female Athlete of the Year 2013 and SwimIreland High Performance Athlete of the Year 2013, 2014 and 2015.

+Doyle represented Ireland in the women’s 100 metres and 200 metres breaststroke at the 2016 Rio de Janeiro Olympic Games.

 Early life

 Fiona attended primary school at St. Nessan's National School in Mungret, County Limerick, she then moved to the Crescent College Comprehensive in Dooradoyle, County Limerick for her second level education.
 When she moved to Dublin in 2009 she attended the Institute of Education for her final year.

 Fiona and her twin sister Eimear learned to swim in Saint Paul’s Swimming Club which was founded in 1974 by their paternal grandad Michael J. Doyle.
 They then progressed to lane swimming and transferred to Limerick Swimming Club and were coached by Gerry Ryan, John Dempsey, Anne Mulcair and Barbara Nalewko.
 Fiona also has four other siblings.